HEYADITI1/Weather-App/README.md

 ## API Used

 The Weather App uses the Rapid API to fetch weather information.
-You can find more information about the API and its usage [weather-by-api-ninjas.p.rapidapi.com](#).
+You can find more information about the API and its usage here. [weather-by-api-ninjas.p.rapidapi.com](#).

 ## Screenshot